-- If permits are submitted with less than 3 days’ notice, your request may be able to be accommodated.
+- If permits are submitted with less than 3 days’ notice, your request may not be able to be accommodated.
 Less than 24 hours’ notice makes the permit unenforceable.

 - Parking downtown on streets with meters – parking fees are in effect from Monday thru Sunday.

 - Parking is reserved for large production vehicles only, not crew parking.
 You cannot leave your production vehicles parked in an area over the weekend.

 - A minimum of 2 hours is required for ticket and towing services.
 It can take longer during large events or emergencies.
 If it is necessary to tow a vehicle that is parked in a signed area, production must call Monique Perro at (204) 793-8430.

 - Complaints – please notify the film office ASAP.
 It is your responsibility to resolve the issue in a friendly and professional manner.

 - The City of Winnipeg does not issue permits for drones.
 You must get in touch with Transport Canada and NavCan for permissions.